 Students will be required to complete some pre-course material to prepare them for the A.S. course.
 This will allow the transition to A.S.
-Chemistry from IGCSE Co-Ordinated Sciences to happen smoothly and enable students to access the more challenging material from the outset of the course.
+Chemistry from IGCSE Chemistry to happen smoothly, and enable the students to access the more challenging material from the outset of the course.